keziashiny/insurance-risk-analysis-excel/README.md

 - Built a rule-based risk flag using factors such as smoking, diabetes, and BMI
 - Created charts to visualize trends

-## Key Insight
+## Key Insights
+- Average claims were significantly higher for smokers compared to non-smokers.
-High-risk records (based on smoking, diabetes, or BMI thresholds) showed significantly higher average claim amounts compared to standard-risk records.
+- Records flagged as high risk showed nearly double the average claim amount compared to standard-risk records.
+- Regional differences in claim averages were observed, highlighting how segmentation helps identify trends.

 ## Tools Used
 - Microsoft Excel